Ahhhhh123456/Cmpm-121-Final-Project/README.md

 the main focus will be on code style and code smells.
 We might also try to find a way to support controllers within our game as it will help people that are unable to use keyboard and mouse due to limitations with their body

+# F0 Devlog

+# How we satisfied the software requirements

+[F0.a]
+We created a 2d grid using tiles in Phaser, we made a randomizer, that spits out a randomized array of tiles that makes a board with plants everywhere.
+We then used cursor.is.down on the arrow keys so the player is able to move around, up, down, left, and right.

+[F0.b]
+We implemented a manual time that is turn-based by making it so that every 3 steps the player takes a flower will appear.
+This simulates a turn-based as every player has as much time as they want every turn to play their next turn.

+[F0.c]
+We made it so that when you press the space bar you reap a plant.
+The plant gets removed from the plot, one space bar press will remove the plan on the grid you are currently on.

+[F0.d]
+We implemented the water levels by randomly generating a number 1-10 every turn, the number then gets added to the water number and the water number will just keep increasing.
+Furthermore, the sun level is randomly generated but not added to the value, the value gets reassigned every turn based on what the randomizer came up with.

+[F0.e]
+We implemented 3 different growth levels by making a function that checks the water and sun levels, and if there are neighboring plants, and increments them accordingly.
+Additionally, we added plant types that get assigned to the plants when they are created.

+[F0.f] Simple spatial rules govern plant growth based on sun, water, and nearby plants (growth is unlocked by satisfying conditions).
+We made the growth by making a function that checks the nearby tiles for plant growth, in addition to whether there is sun and water.
+If the value for the sun level is greater than 5, the value for the water level is 5, and a number of adjacent plants is greater than or equal to 2.
+Then the the growth factor will grow by one.

+[F0.g]
+We made it so that once all the flowers on the screen were gone, the game ended and you won.
+The whole point is to make sure all the flowers die, and can no longer grow back.

+# Reflection
+For our tools and materials, we are staying with Phaser and JavaScript and moving to Typescript and Deno.
+As for roles, we’re working perfectly fine.
+For F0, we split the work evenly between us 3.
+This made it so that we worked on F0 on our own time.
+This made it hard for us to make everything work all at once.
+We eventually solved it after several iterations of fixing it